 About the Program

-Economics and Classical Liberalism: Theory, Practice, and History is a seminar that engages high school aged students, who have an interest in learning about the principles of economics and their applications in public policy and historical contexts.
-The program featured a series of lectures, discussions and activities focused on three topical areas:
+The Economic Way of Thinking is a seminar that engages high school aged students, who have an interest in learning about the principles of economics and their applications in public policy and historical contexts.
+The program featured a series of lectures, discussions and activities.

 McLane Teammates Reading Program